razakj/rt-treeview/README.md

 is deselected.
 * TreeView is defined by nodes which must be given as input in form of Map which may not be supported by older browsers.
 See status [here](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Map).
-I'd suggest using babel-polyfill or core-js in order to support older browsers.
+You can use babel-polyfill or core-js with your application in order to support older browsers.
 * The package will only work with **react-toolbox-beta8 and higher**

 #### Search

 Searching functionality can be enabled via a `search` property.
-Searching is optional due to its impact on the performance when performing the actual search.
+Searching is disabled by default due to its impact on the performance as the whole tree must be searched and modified.

 At the moment all the siblings (collapsed) along with matched node's parent structure (expanded) are displayed.
 This is behaviour is expected to become configurable in the future.